The Bullitt County History Museum

 It Happened in January

 Magistrate Dewey McClearn served as judge for the Fox Chase House Decorating Contest.
-Here are the winners: the Mindel home was the most old fashioned; Bill and Linda Goins’ home was the most creative; and Ed and Marsha Kuffner’s home was most elegant.
+The Mindel home was the most old fashioned; Bill and Linda Goins' home was the most creative; and Ed and Marsha Kuffner's home was most elegant.

 The North Bullitt Lady Eagles got off to a bad start against Spencer County, trailing 10-3 after a quarter, but rallied, out-scoring their opponent 39-14 over the next two quarters.
 Coach Mike Riffe complimented Brandi Evans, Nikki Cowan, and Melanie Keith for coming off the bench to help the team to victory.